themanual/canonical/issue-5/6-kate-kiefer-lee-article.md

 I love my job, but I wouldn’t say I do what I love the most in this world.
 I care about the company, my coworkers, and the people we serve.
 I’m invested and engaged at work.
 But if my job ever becomes my deepest source of happiness, my life will fall out of balance.
 This is my truth.
 It may not be yours.

-A 2015 Gallup poll of employee engagement said “the percentage of U.S. workers engaged in their jobs rose from an average 31.7% in January to an average 32.9% in February.”
-[2] This is a three year high.
+A 2015 Gallup poll of employee engagement said “the percentage of U.S. workers engaged in their jobs rose from an average 31.7% in January to an average 32.9% in February.”[^adkins] This is a three year high.
 Most people are either indifferent or actively disengaged at work.
 That’s a problem that we can help solve.

 Here’s a more achievable goal than to follow your dreams: Be engaged at work.
 Look for meaning in it.
 This is hard sometimes.
 Being engaged at work *takes work*, and it’s an ongoing process.
 Turning a creative passion into a job is certainly one way to find meaning in your work, but it’s not the only way.